aisnorway/aisnorway.org/content/about.en.md

 ## Mission Statement

-As AI systems grow increasingly powerful and widespread, they bring potentially catastrophic risks for humanity.
-We believe it is essential to work proactively to ensure these systems remain safe and aligned with human values and interests.
+As AI systems grow increasingly powerful and widespread, they bring with them potentially catastrophic risks for humanity.
+We think it is essential that we work proactively to ensure that these systems remain safe and aligned with human values and interests.

-In the last decade—particularly the last 5 years—AI capabilities have evolved at a breathtaking pace.
+In the last decade, particularly the last 5 years, AI capabilities have evolved at a breathtaking pace.
 Yet the science of steering, interpreting, and controlling these systems has not kept pace.
-We cannot predict precisely when AI will develop the concerning capabilities that could pose existential risks.
-This uncertainty, combined with rapid advancement, creates a precarious situation demanding urgent, thoughtful and decisive action.
+We cannot predict precisely when AI will develop the capabilities that pose these catastrophic risks.
+This uncertainty, combined with the rapid advancement of AI capabilities, creates a precarious situation demanding urgent, thoughtful and decisive action.

 ## Who are we?